LavaMoat/snow/README.md

 > **S**ecuring **N**ested **O**wnership of **W**indows

-`Snow` aspires to standardize how to recursively own newborn windows within a browser webpage, from the context of the webpage itself.
+`Snow` aspires to standardize how to recursively own newborn windows (aka iframes/realms) within a browser web app, from the context of the app itself, and ideally to achieve that goal as a browser builtin API in the future.

-By providing `Snow` a callback, it will make sure to call it with every new window that is being injected to DOM, before its creator gets a hold on it.
+Until then, it comes in the form of a shim that once applied to the page exposes an API that when is provided with a callback, will make sure to call it with every new window that is being injected to DOM, before its creator gets a hold on it.

-This ability exists for extensions (with the `all_frames: true` property), but `Snow` brings it to non extension javascript with the same privileges as the website.
+This ability exists for extensions (with the `all_frames: true` property), but `Snow` brings it to non extension javascript with the same privileges as the web app.

 * [Test](https://lavamoat.github.io/snow/demo/) `Snow` for yourself with this live demo!
-* [Learn](https://github.com/lavamoat/snow/wiki/Introducing-Snow) more about the motivation behind `Snow`
+* [Learn](https://github.com/lavamoat/snow/wiki/Introducing-Snow) more about the motivation behind `Snow` and why it should be a browser builtin API
 * `Snow` is still experimental ⚠️ - your [help](#contribute) is highly appreciated!

 ## Usage